f5devcentral/f5-agility-labs-irules/docs/class2/module1/dns_hooks.rst

 The iRule:
 ~~~~~~~~~~

-*UDP VIP iRule*
+UDP VIP iRule

-This first part checks if the DNS query type is "ANY" and responds with a truncated header
+This first part checks if the DNS query type is "ANY" and responds with a truncated header.
+The second part checks to see if the response packet is built from the first logic (origin = TCL)
+If yes, then exit and do not process further
+If no, then check if the response is from DNS Express...if it is, allow an answer for non "ANY" type
+If not from DNS Express, check to see if it matches the admin_datagroup created for recursive allowed networks
+If it does not match both conditions, then drop.

 .. code-block:: console
 when DNS_REQUEST {